Query options

 $select

-query option allows API consumers to request only a subset of fields for a
+The $select query option allows API consumers to request only a subset of fields for a

 queryable entity.